dhruv-codez/vc-sd-jwt/README.md

 This will:
 1. Send a sample request to the API
-2. Display the generated SD-JWT
+2. Display the generated SD-JWT token
 3. Show the disclosures and verification info
+4. Provide instructions to test in the verification page

 ## Security Considerations

 - Keys are stored in the local filesystem (for production, consider a secure key management system)
-- JWT tokens are signed with RSA-256
+- JWT tokens are signed with RSA-256 with 2048-bit keys
 - Default expiration is set to 1 year (configurable)
-- Provides selective disclosure for privacy preservation
+- Provides selective disclosure for enhanced privacy
+- Uses cryptographically secure random generation for all salts